Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Introduction

 Notice that the question whether $\P[\Pi_{\D}] \ll \P[\Pi]$ for a given $\D$ can be phrased in terms of the conditional distribution $\rhoo$, and the same holds for the main questions addressed in this paper.
 Therefore, in more general terms, we are interested in the support and the regularity properties of $\rhoo$.

 For a finite point process of fixed size $n$, the phenomenon of outside points determining the number of inside points is a triviality.
 However, the behaviour of infinite point processes can be quite different, even when they arise as distributional limits of finite point processes.
 For example, let us take the disk of area $n$ centred at the origin and consider the point process $\Pi_n$ given by $n$ uniform points inside it.
 Let $\D$ be the unit disk centred at the origin.
 The process $\Pi_n$ clearly has the property that the point configuration outside $\D$ determines the number of points inside $\D$.
 However, the distributional limit of $\Pi_n$-s, as $n \to \infty$, is the Poisson point process, which has no such property.
-Hence, the reason behind this phenomenon to occur in the case of the Ginibre ensemble or the Gaussian zeroes is fundamentally different, and is connected with the spatial correlation properties of the corresponding ensembles.
+Hence, the rigidity of numbers for the Ginibre or GAF zero ensembles cannot be understood as a limit of the simple rigidity of numbers for finite ensembles.
+The reasons behind this phenomenon, therefore, lie in the stronger spatial correlations of these ensembles.

 In addition to answering our central question mentioned in the beginning, Theorems \ref{gin-1}-\ref{gaf-2} also provide information on the relative strength of spatial correlations in the Ginibre and the GAF zero ensembles.
 While a simple visual inspection suffices to (heuristically) distinguish a sample of the Poisson process from that of either the Ginibre or the GAF zero process (of the same intensity), the latter two are hard to set apart between themselves.
 It is therefore an interesting question to devise mathematical statistics that distinguish them.
 The qualitative idea is that the spatial correlation is much stronger in the GAF zero process than in the Ginibre ensemble.
 There can be several possible approaches to quantify this heuristic observation.
 One important feature to look at, for instance, is the rate of decay of the hole probabilities.
 However, it turns out that both the Ginibre ensemble and the Gaussian zero process behave similarly in this respect.
 For more details, one can refer to \cite{HKPV}.
-Our results clearly demonstrate that the GAF zeroes have much greater spatial dependence, in the sense that the point configuration in the exterior of a open set dictates much more about the one in its interior.
+Our results demonstrate that the GAF zeroes have greater spatial dependence, in the sense that the point configuration in the exterior of a open set dictates more about the one in its interior.

 In \cite{STs1}, Sodin and Tsirelson compared the GAF zero process (CAZP in their terminology) with various models of perturbed lattices.
 They noticed that the lattice process